You are in one right now!

 Healthy watersheds have many positive attributes.
 Good water quality.
 Vegetation that protects the soil and prevents erosion.
 Plentiful and diverse aquatic and other wildlife.
 Low danger of catastrophic wildfire.

 Everyone in a healthy watershed reaps the myriad benefits.
 Good stewardship activities can help maintain and enhance a healthy watershed or restore an unhealthy one.

 To learn more visit the EPA Watershed site.

-The City will soon place watershed signs, like the one seen here, in Grand Prairie's main subwatersheds.
-This will be done in order to raise citizens' watershed awareness and to fulfill a requirement set forth in the City's MS4 permit with the Texas Commission on Environmental Quality.
+The City has placed watershed signs, like the one seen here, in Grand Prairie's main subwatersheds.
+This has been done in order to raise citizens' watershed awareness and to fulfill a requirement set forth in the City's MS4 permit with the Texas Commission on Environmental Quality.